 - Parking subsidies are expensive, especially in urban areas where a single space can cost hundreds of dollars per month.

-- A modest transit allowance is often cheaper than a leased parking spot, and reducing parking demand frees up real estate that can be used in other ways.
+- A modest transit allowance is often cheaper than a leased parking spot, and reducing parking demand frees up real estate that can be put to other uses.

 b.
 Emphasize Environmental Impact

-Many employers have public sustainability targets, whether through ESG reporting, scope-3 emissions tracking, or stated DEI and corporate-responsibility commitments.
+Many employers carry public sustainability targets through ESG reporting, scope-3 emissions tracking, or stated corporate-responsibility commitments.
 Commuting decisions roll up into those numbers, and helping employees reduce their carbon footprint by riding transit is one of the most concrete moves an employer can make.

 - Transit is far more energy-efficient per passenger-mile than single-occupancy driving.

-Example: "By providing a public transportation allowance, we can support employees who are already choosing the lower-emission option, and the program would map directly onto our sustainability goals."
+Example: "By offering a public transportation allowance, we can support employees who already choose the lower-emission option, and the program would map directly onto our sustainability goals."

 c.
 Align with the Employee Value Proposition

 Employers also want to attract and retain talent.
-A transit allowance is a relatively unusual benefit that signals what the company cares about -- and which kind of urban worker it wants to attract.
+A transit allowance is a relatively unusual benefit, and it signals what the company cares about -- and which kind of urban worker it wants to attract.

-- Younger workers tend to weight CSR and sustainability when comparing offers, so a benefit that clearly aligns with those values can pull weight beyond its dollar cost.
+- Younger workers tend to weigh sustainability and corporate responsibility when comparing offers, so a benefit that clearly reflects those values can pull more weight than its dollar cost suggests.

 Example: During onboarding, you might say, "I would love to see this company support transit commuting.
 Adding a public transportation allowance to my benefits package would make a meaningful difference for me, and I think it would resonate with the kind of candidates we are trying to attract."